climaticzoning/simzoning/README.md

 ### Scope
 SimZoning provides a set of routines for the development and validation of performance-based climatic zoning.

+### Pre-compiled release
+The easiest way to use SimZoning is to download the pre-compiled Release available on this GitHub page.
+See instructions there on how to set the program.

+### Source code ependancies
+If you want to run SimZoning directly from the sourcecode, it requires the following applications.
+  - MATLABR2022b, and the tolboxes: Deep Learning, Mapping, Matlab Report Generator, Statistic and Machine Learning,

 ### Dependancies
-SimZoning requires the following applications.
-  - MATLABR2022b, and the tolboxes: Deep Learning, Mapping, Matlab Report Generator, Statistic and Machine Learning,
+SimZoning relies on energy simulation data to understand how climatic variables affect buildinsg, allowing the combined assessment of all climatic variables and providing means to understand the weight of each variable in the zoning process.
+The source code can be modified to use any building nergy simulation program.
+The curent version provides support to EnergyPlus, so this program must be available in the computer runing SimZoning.
-  - EnergyPlus in a version compatible with the .idf files adopted by the user.
+  - EnergyPlus is required (use a version compatible with the .idf files adopted by the user).

 ### Input data required
 Users must provide the following data to this application: